Georgia city to strip slavery advocate's name from plaza - NewsBreak

 Georgia city to strip slavery advocate's name from plaza

-SAVANNAH, Ga. — (AP) — Leaders of Georgia's oldest city voted Thursday to strip the name of a former U.S. vice president and vocal slavery advocate from the public square named in his honor more than 170 years ago.
+Leaders of Georgia 's oldest city voted Thursday to strip the name of a former U.S. vice president and vocal slavery advocate from the public square named in his honor more than 170 years ago.

 Calhoun was also outspoken in his support of slavery during the decades preceding the Civil War.
 That has made him a target in recent years of racial justice advocates in Savannah and elsewhere seeking to remove from public spaces statues and other honors to the Confederacy and white supremacists.